transcom/milmove_load_testing/README.md

 the [wiki](https://github.com/transcom/milmove_load_testing/wiki/Running-Load-Tests-Against-MyMove)

 ### Running Tests for Reporting

+*NOTE*: THESE COMMAND ARE DEPRECATED AND NOT WORKING AS OF 2021-11-17

 There are a couple of preset tests that have been set up to generate reports for later analysis.
 These commands are: